 NOTE 1: When the NWDAF initiates the VFL, multiple AFs can be involved as described in use case#4.

-NF Consumer request Analytics to NWDAF containing AnLF which have VFL Inference Coordinator capability.
+NF Consumer request Analytics to NWDAF containing AnLF which have VFL Inference Server capability.

-NOTE 2: The NF consumer can be another AnLF which does not support VFL Inference capability or VFL Inference capability with only VFL Inference Participant.
+NOTE 2: The NF consumer can be another AnLF which does not support VFL Inference capability or VFL Inference capability with only VFL Inference Clients.

-2. The NWDAF containing AnLF determines that VFL Inference is needed with other participants (NWDAF(s) and/or AF(s)) based on the Analytics ID, supported features, or local configuration.
+2. The NWDAF containing AnLF determines that VFL Inference is needed with other Clients (NWDAF(s) and/or AF(s)) based on the Analytics ID, supported features, or local configuration.
 If the NWDAF containing AnLF does not have trained ML Model for VFL Inference for the requested Analytics ID, NWDAF containing AnLF need to retrieve ML Model from the NWDAF containing AnLF for the requested Analytics ID.

-NWDAF containing AnLF (VFL Inference Coordinator) may need to discover and select NWDAF containing MTLF before the ML Model provisioning for the requested Analytics ID.
+NWDAF containing AnLF (VFL Inference Server) may need to discover and select NWDAF containing MTLF before the ML Model provisioning for the requested Analytics ID.

+Editor's Note: Whether the AnLFs can retrieve ML Models distributed among MTLFs is FFS.

+Editor's Note: More details on how ML Models are retrieved are required.

-The ML Model Provisioning request may additionally include VFL Inference Coordinator Indication.
-The MTLF containing AnLF considers this indication to determine ML Model for VFL Inference Coordinator and provide ML Model to the AnLF in the ML Model Provisioning Response (MLModelProvision Notify or MLModelInfo Response).
+The ML Model Provisioning request may additionally include VFL Inference Server Indication.
+The MTLF containing AnLF considers this indication to determine ML Model for VFL Inference Server and provide ML Model to the AnLF in the ML Model Provisioning Response (MLModelProvision Notify or MLModelInfo Response).

-3. The NWDAF containing AnLF discovers candidate participants (NWDAF(s) and/or AF(s)) by querying the NRF.
-The discovery request includes Analytics ID, VFL Inference capability for AnLF (VFL Inference Participant) including the support of VFL Inference service operation, and The NF Set ID or NF Type of a data source.
-The data source information can be used by the coordinator to determine the participants for required features of the analytics.
+3. The NWDAF containing AnLF discovers candidate Clients (NWDAF(s) and/or AF(s)) by querying the NRF.
+The discovery request includes Analytics ID, VFL Inference capability for AnLF (VFL Inference Clients) including the support of VFL Inference service operation, and The NF Set ID or NF Type of a data source.
+The data source information can be used by the VFL Inference Server to determine the VFL Inference Clients for required features of the analytics.

+Editor's Note: How the Server/Client AnLF can discover MTLF to retrieve ML Model is FFS.

-4. Before initiating the inference with discovered participants, the Coordinator NWDAF containing AnLF checks whether the discovered candidate participants (NWDAF(s) and/or AF(s)) can meet the VFL Inference requirement (e.g. Analytics ID, ML Model Interoperability information, Data Availability requirement, VFL Inference Availability time requirement (time span needed for the VFL Inference process), etc.).
-Data Availability requirement such as a list of Event IDs of the local data can be used by the Coordinator to determine the participants which have different feature spaces.
+4. Before initiating the inference with discovered VFL Inference Clients, the VFL Inference Server NWDAF containing AnLF checks whether the discovered candidate VFL Inference Clients (NWDAF(s) and/or AF(s)) can meet the VFL Inference requirement (e.g. Analytics ID, ML Model Interoperability information, Data Availability requirement, VFL Inference Availability time requirement (time span needed for the VFL Inference process), etc.).
+Data Availability requirement such as a list of Event IDs of the local data can be used by the VFL Inference Server to determine the VFL Inference Clients which have different feature spaces.
 A new service operation is used for this procedure and include VFL Inference Correlation ID, VFL Inference preparation flag.

 If the AF is untrusted, NEF perform the translation and NEF need to support new service operation for VFL Inference.

-5. When the candidate participant AnLF or AF receives the VFL Inference preparation request, it checks whether it can meet the VFL Inference requirement and/or successfully provision the ML Model for VFL Inference and decide whether to join the VFL Inference process.
-If the participant AnLF or AF cannot provide Intermediate Inference, it can reject to join the VFL Inference process in the response at step 6.
+5. When the candidate VFL Inference Client AnLF or AF receives the VFL Inference preparation request, it checks whether it can meet the VFL Inference requirement and/or successfully provision the ML Model for VFL Inference and decide whether to join the VFL Inference process.
+If the VFL Inference Client AnLF or AF cannot provide Intermediate Inference, it can reject to join the VFL Inference process in the response at step 6.

 If the candidate NWDAF containing AnLF participating the inference does not have ML Model for VFL Inference, it retrieves ML Model for VFL Inference from NWDAF containing MTLF.
-NWDAF containing AnLF (VFL Inference Participant) may need to discover and select NWDAF containing MTLF before the ML Model provisioning for the request Analytics ID.
+NWDAF containing AnLF (VFL Inference Client) may need to discover and select NWDAF containing MTLF before the ML Model provisioning for the request Analytics ID.